ox-it/dataox/userdocs/source/datasets/vacancy.rst

 If you notice that a job hasn't appeared, search for the vacancy ID at https://data.ox.ac.uk/search/ to make sure it's been ingested.
-If it has — and has been matched wrongly — contact opendata@oucs.ox.ac.uk to get it fixed.
+If it has — and has been matched wrongly — contact opendata@it.ox.ac.uk to get it fixed.